am1goo/Storm.Net/README.md

 ## Ston.Net
 **STON (Strong Typed Object Notation)** - another way to make a deal with configuration files. \
-It's easy to use and give to you unlimited power to control every field or property in your file. \
+It's easy to use and give to you unlimited power to control every field or property in your file.
 *ATTENTION: don't confuse with other STON term (SmallTalk Object Notation)*

+## Why I made it?
+I have been work in video game industry at least 10 year and I've see how many errors was produced by regular game designers who works with `JSON` config files.
+Each error can produce bugs and our most large time-eaters - tasks in trackers! \
+As you know, a lot of games used `JSON` format to declare game data and all of those files can be huge! \
+For example: [GTA 5 game config](https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/) has **63k items** and **10mb size**! \
+And I've decided that it could be easy to modify if it will have some tips like type definitions.

 ## Syntax
 Parameter key and his type shoud be separate by colon symbol `:`. \